 Got all these things?
 Great!
 It took us over an hour and two stores to pick up all this stuff (Floor & Decor had everything, except the lumber).
 (Insert grumpy and exhausted Lauren here).

 Tip: You can definitely do this whole project in one weekend, but if you’re anything like Steve and me, I’d definitely recommend getting your tiles and supplies beforehand.
 If we had tried to do that Saturday morning and install the backsplash Saturday afternoon and Sunday afternoon, we would not have completed everything in one weekend.
 And then, we would have been miserable and fighting about finishing it all week.

 I think this is more than enough to start.
-We’ll take a break until the next post to start talking about the next steps–prepping your space and planning out the install.
+We’ll take a break until the next post to start talking about the next steps–prepping your space and day 1 of installing your backsplash.
 See you Tuesday!